nbrawand/ParticleZoo/README.md

 * Navigate to the root directory
 * open ParticleZoo.sln using Visual Studio 2017
+* click run and you are done!

+### Dependencies ###

 * Dependencies - Unity Application Block, SQL Server 2016
 * Database configuration is optional.
-Set database connection string in Factory.cs and set table name in DAL.cs line:125.
+To setup a database, enter the connection string in Factory.cs and set table name in DAL.cs at line:125.

 ### Usage ###